 Shift your mindset into thinking of your business as a team effort.
 There are people who have skills you aren’t good at or have the time to learn.
 Why not take advantage of the expertise out there and have them strengthen your business even further?

-So think of it is not someone helping you, but helping your business.
+So think of it as not someone helping you, but helping your business.
 And once you have free time you can use that to brainstorm more ideas, such as new products or services you can create.
 Even using that extra time to relax and unwind can do wonders for your business.

 Get a Loan or Reinvest In Your Business

-Getting a business loan might seem scary, but it you want to play big in business this year, it might mean you need a bit more capital.
+Getting a business loan might seem scary, but if you want to play big in business this year, it might mean you need a bit more capital.
 There are lots of fairly reasonable options for small business loans and they won’t force you to take out a bigger amount than you need.
 If you do decide to go this route, make sure you have a solid plan in place.
 That means budgeting out that loan money and planning out where you will spend it to give you the most ROI.
 Most importantly, make a plan to pay it back and still have enough for cash flow purposes.

 If you insist on bootstrapping, then you’ll probably want to take more of your profits and invest it into your business.
 This means you might have to take home less money in the short- run, but your business will thank you in the long run.